REFER A PATIENT

 Strokes are usually highly traumatic, and in some cases can trigger post-stroke depression and other mood conditions.
 By helping the patient address their physical issues, reduce their dependence on others, and restore more of their normal function, physical therapy can help patients feel happier and more positive.

 Physical therapy is a critical component of post-stroke rehabilitation and can help to speed up the lengthy and sometimes frustrating process of recovering from a stroke.
-If you would like to find out more about the stroke rehab services on offer at our Rehab Select facilities, please visit our website, or click here to contact us directly.
+Rehab Select offers best-in-class stroke rehab services at our Alabama-based facilities.
+Schedule a tour today to find out more.

 Topics: Stroke Rehabilitation